-The NSHSS Be More Fund is an annual program set up to provide funding to NSHSS members and educators aspiring for world betterment.
+The NSHSS Be More Fund is a program setup to provide $100,000 in funding to NSHSS members and educators aspiring for world betterment.
 NSHSS co-founder Claes Nobel states, "I believe that the human race can be fundamentally better than it is, and students like you will be the ones to change the world to make it what it can be.
 You are the most formidable proponents of change."

 Each of our winners received a $10,000 grant from NSHSS to help fund their submissions for world betterment.

 According to UNESCO, an estimated 132 million school-age girls are out of school, and 15 million of those girls will never see the inside of a classroom.
 Education is a fundamental right that a multitude of girls across the globe are being denied, and can often be attributed to a girl's menstrual cycle.
 At Project 214, we firmly believe that a period should end a sentence and not a girl's education.
 By elevating and providing resources to girls in vulnerable circumstances, it increases their chances for a better future, provides them with opportunities, and boosts economic growth in the societies in which they live.
 Learn more at https://www.project214.net/

 As malnutrition continues to decimate Asikuma, Ghana's community, Royal Promise has begun the fight to eradicate this disease; thus, attacking micronutrient deficiencies within all 40 orphans living at the center.
 The Royal Promise Mission Center has a Christian school that provides education to 400 students of Asikuma; feeding these children corroborates a more successful future for our world and prohibits positive communal growth.
 Learn more at https://www.royalpromise.org/